-Our biggest, most comprehensive look at one of the most popular money transfer companies in the world.
+Our biggest, most comprehensive review of TransferWise, one of the most popular money transfer companies in Australia and the world.

-TransferWise was founded in 2010 by two friends.
+The company was founded in 2010 by two friends.
 They were both working away from home and wanted an efficient and affordable way to transfer money where they needed it.
-Now, TransferWise transfer more than $1 billion dollars every month for their customers and have more than 600 employees worldwide.
-The fact that they charge a percentage based fee means that they are great for smaller options, but may not be if you're making transfers greater than $40,000.

-- They have various payment methods including credit card.
+- Various payment methods available, including credit card

 - They can support both business and individual customers

 - Watch out for the percentage fee if you're making a large transfer

 - TransferWise is still fairly new, they don't support all global currencies yet